AlayaCare/goliac/docs/troubleshooting.md

 ## How to resolve the error "more than X changesets to apply (total of Y), this is suspicious.
 Aborting"

-This error is happening if a changeset (a team's PR) introduce more than X changesets.
+This error is happening if a changeset (a goliac-team's PR) introduce more than X changesets.
 This is a safety mechanism to avoid applying a huge number of changesets at once.

 If it is a legitimate change, you can
 - either increase the `max_changesets` in the `goliac.yaml` file, but that's not the best approach.